 “Joiners” owed much to Cubism—an association Hockney found to be a “turn-on.”
-It was the beginning of a new phase in his career, one which helped develop Hockney’s artistic vision.

 In 1983, Melvyn Bragg’s art series The South Bank Show visited Hockney at his LA home, where the artist was filmed as he created a “Joiner” portrait especially for the documentary.
 Hockney used this “Joiner” to show the difference between a single snap or a filmed sequence.